Kabul to release 5,000 Taliban prisoners if violence eases

 "There was very limited support from us," he said, without elaborating.
 There was no immediate reaction from the insurgents to Ghani's decree on the prisoners, which followed a deepening political crisis in Kabul.
 Ghani's rival Abdullah Abdullah also declared himself president and held a simultaneous swearing-in ceremony on Monday, minutes after Ghani took the oath for his second term.

-A member of the Taliban's leadership council -- the Quetta Shura -- told AFP on Tuesday the insurgents had delivered a list of the 5,000 captives they wanted freed to the Afghan government.
-But he accused Kabul of acting in bad faith, alleging that "the government (planned) to release only those prisoners who are elderly, very ill, or those whose sentences have expired".
+A member of the Taliban's leadership council -- the Quetta Shura -- told AFP on Tuesday the insurgents had delivered a list of the 5,000 captives they wanted to be freed to the Afghan government.
+But he accused Kabul of acting in bad faith, alleging that "the government (planned) to release only those prisoners who are elderly, very ill or those whose sentences have expired".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)